KLVTZ/dotfiles/README.md

 Status
 ------
-Repo has been updated to include El Capitan release.
+Repo has been updated to include High Sierra release.